gurmitteotia/guflow/README.md

  ```
  ### Description
 In Guflow you can write-
-* Elastic and scalable workflows to orchestrate the scheduling of lambda functions, activities, child workflows and timers
+* Elastic and scalable workflows to orchestrate the scheduling of Lambda functions, activities, child workflows and timers
 *
 * Activities to carry out the task.